PLP-MERN-Stack-Development/testing-and-debugging-ensuring-mern-app-reliability-PhilipOndieki/Week6-Assignment.md

    - Screenshots of test coverage reports
    - Examples of debugging techniques implemented
 6. Your submission will be automatically graded based on the criteria in the autograding configuration
-7. The instructor will review your submission after the autograding is complete
+7. The instructor will review your submission after the autograding is complete nstructor will review your submission after the autograding is complete